 If you’re a true foodie, you may be familiar with polenta.
+But sometimes you need to substitute polenta with something else for various reasons.

 Coming from northern Italy, polenta is made out of corn that is coarsely ground.
 When cooked, it becomes nice and creamy, almost at the consistency of porridge.